Ben History, Family Crest & Coats of Arms

 Ben Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ben were recorded, including Bent, Benn, Ben, Bente, Bend and others.

 Early Notables of the Ben family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Ben Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ben Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ben family emigrate to North America: